-- 1. Follow all provincial, federal and public health guidance on protective and precautionary measures related to COVID-19. - 2.
+- 1. Follow all provincial, federal and public health guidance on protective and precautionary measures - related to COVID-19. - 2.
 Keep careful and detailed records of actions and instructions related to active projects. - 3.
-Be vigilant and diligent respecting Substitutions arising from fall-out from COVID-19. - 4.
-Manage client expectations with respect to potential delays due to material or labour shortages. - 5.
+Be vigilant and diligent respecting substitutions arising from fall-out from COVID-19. - 4.
+Manage client expectations with respect to potential delays due to material or labour shortages, - and mandated shut-downs. - 5.
 Utilize the tools and advice respecting COVID-19 provided by the OAA. - 6.
-Maintain good communications with clients, consultants, contractors and authorities, all of whom are struggling to address COVID-19.
+Maintain good communications with clients, consultants, contractors and authorities, all of whom may be facing restrictions in efforts to address COVID-19